VariantSync/Vatras/src/ADD.lagda.md

 ```

 Thus, a translation from BDDs to ADDs exists trivially.
-In the following we prove that the inverse does not apply:
+Yet, the inverse does not apply:
 Not every ADD can be translated to a BDD.

-`TODO: Isn't this obvious?
-Do we need an explicit proof?`
+This is proven by the fact that not every data type (e.g., natural numbers `ℕ`) is isomorphic to `Bool` and thus an ADD can describe a set of variants that cannot be described by any BDD.